 So, a court marriage performed with transparency and proper Islamic conditions is fully valid.

-In Pakistan, more couples are choosing court marriage for several reasons:
+In Pakistan, more couples are choosing court marriage in Pakistan for several reasons:

 When you follow the correct process, court marriage registration ensures that your marriage is recognized both legally and religiously.